William Watts was known in Oakland for having a tract of land named for him.

 Arthur Hoff – Oakland Redevelopment Agency

-One of West Oakland’s most revered landmarks was lost with the razing of the New Century Recreation Center and adjoining school property at Atlantic, Pacific, and Peralta Avenues.
+One of West Oakland’s most revered landmarks was lost with the razing of the New Century Recreation Center and the adjoining school property at Atlantic, Pacific, and Peralta Avenues.

 Also lost in the project would be a junkyard, few businesses, and McFeely School, which opened in 1949.

-In a March 1960 special meeting of city officials and postal officials were told that 34 families had already received eviction notices.
+In a March 1960 special meeting of city officials and postal officials were told 34 families had already received eviction notices.
 The families lived in homes already sold the government by Southern Pacific.
 21 families had already found new homes.